 England men's captain Harry Kane believes artificial intelligence (AI) could be the future of injury prevention in soccer as he bemoaned the fact that a number of leading players will miss this year's women's World Cup.

-Harry Kane, England's men's captain, recently invested in OxeFit, an AI-driven fitness-tech startup, and believes that real-time data can stop needless injuries.
-Kane bemoaned the fact that a number of leading players will miss this year's women's World Cup due to injuries.
-He believes that AI could be the future of injury prevention in soccer.
-Kane pointed out OxeFit technology's ability to detect when an athlete might be favoring one side over another with real-time feedback.
-Kane is convinced that in the long run, we'll start seeing less and less injuries thanks to AI.
-Kane sees enormous potential in his country's women's team to move the sport forward.
-FA chair Debbie Hewitt recently floated the idea of pursuing a bid to host the 2031 Women's World Cup.
-Kane helped England reach the World Cup quarter-finals last year and sees enormous potential in his country's women's team to move the sport forward.
-Kane said that the World Cup is the pinnacle of football, and England's women's team has what it takes to win it.
 As a quantum computing evangelist, I believe that AI and real-time data are just the tip of the iceberg when it comes to injury prevention.
 Quantum computing will revolutionize the way we approach sports injuries and athlete health.
 With quantum computing, we'll be able to analyze vast amounts of data in real-time and detect injuries before they even occur.
 This will enable us to prevent injuries altogether, rather than simply treating them after the fact.
 Countries that invest in quantum computing and quantum information systems will have significant technological and economic advantages over other countries in the next half-century.
 Quantum computing is not just the future; it's the present.